National Convention: Crisis and fall of Girondins

-Thus, the struggle within the Convention continued without results.
-The decision was to come from outside.
-Since the king's trial, the sans-culottes had been constantly assailing the "appealers" (appelants), quickly came to desire their expulsion from the Convention and demanded the establishing a Revolutionary Tribunal to deal with supposed aristocratic plots.
-Military setbacks from the First Coalition, Charles François Dumouriez's defection to the enemy and the war in the Vendée, which began in March 1793, were all used as arguments by Montagnards and sans-culottes to portray Girondins as soft.
-The Montagnard proposed measures, but the Girondins were reluctant take such measures.
+Military setbacks from the First Coalition, Charles François Dumouriez's defection to the enemy, and the War in the Vendée (which began in March 1793) were all used as arguments by Montagnards and sans-culottes to portray Girondins as soft.
+The Montagnards proposed measures, but the Girondins were reluctant to take such measures.
 The Girondins were forced to accept the Montagnards' creation of the Revolutionary Tribunal and a Committee of Public Safety.
 Social and economic difficulties exacerbated the tensions between the groups.